 Why Tile Edge Trim Is Important

-After putting a lot of thought into a bathroom’s tile design, numerous property owners neglect how basic it is to finish the edges of their tile project appropriately.
+After putting a lot of thought into a bathroom’s vintage tile design, numerous property owners neglect how basic it is to finish the edges of their tile project appropriately.
 By removing the exposed edges, trim relaxes the transition where your tile ends, adding a high-end look and successfully outlining your tile installation.
 But trim pieces are also a critical design highlight.
 Layering trim tiles can lift the whole design, complement a particular feature, and create interest and individuality.
 These borders, trims, and highlight tiles can seamlessly blend into your design, stand out, or highlight another feature within the space by rehashing a finish or material.
 Take note of how the subtle elements of your project can affect the look and feel of the bathroom.

 It’s imperative to ensure that you’re finishing your wall and backsplash tile at the proper spot since installing tile where the edge is obvious will leave your project looking unfinished.
 A smooth, rounded bullnose edge could be an incredible way to provide your bathroom a clean finish and streamlined look.
 Because it is far less likely to chip or break, bullnoses include increased durability to your tiled areas.
 Utilized at the top of a shower wall or kitchen backsplash, rounded tiles can give a smooth transition and a clean, polished look.
 Trim can also add framing effects, curve highlights, or special finishing focuses like chair rail molding to your wall.
 Add style to your space by finishing with skirting at the floor at wainscot height.
 From marble stones to ceramic, these pieces come in a vast assortment of finishes.